Introduction to Different Types of Inverters

 Where fc = frequency of carrier signal

-f0 = frequency of output signal
+f0 = frequency of the output signal

 Multiple Pulse Width Modulation